pencil-code/pencil-code/doc/paper/paper.md

 There are also several other engineering DNS codes such as Sandia-3-Dimensional (S3D), a high-order compressible code, optimized for combustion, which is not open source, however.
-In addition, there is the Dedalus code, which allows one to program the equations in symbolic form.
+In addition, there are frameworks like Dedalus or Cactus, which allow one to program the equations in symbolic form.
-There is also Cactus, a modular code framework used especially by the general relativity community.

 Some recent research areas that made use of the Pencil Code, as evidenced by the aforementioned document listing all those papers